-AWS IoT Device Tester for FreeRTOS tests that the combination of FreeRTOS libraries, FreeRTOS kernel, and microcontroller board’s device drivers are compatible and can interoperate with AWS IoT services.
+AWS IoT Device Tester for FreeRTOS tests that the combination of a FreeRTOS IoT reference integration with a microcontroller board’s porting layer interfaces and underlying device drivers are compatible and can interoperate with AWS IoT services.
 AWS IoT Device Tester confirms the porting layer interfaces (implemented by semiconductor vendors) for FreeRTOS libraries function correctly on top of the device drivers.
 Also, AWS IoT Device Tester runs end-to-end tests to confirm the microcontroller board can authenticate and interoperate with AWS IoT services.

 Q. How can I get my microcontroller-based hardware platform listed in the AWS Partner Device Catalog?

 The AWS Device Qualification Program defines the process to get your microcontroller listed on AWS Partner Device Catalog.
 The high-level overview is as follows: First, you must pass the AWS IoT Device Tester for AWS FreeRTOS tests.
 Next, log into the AWS Partner Network Portal and upload the AWS IoT Device Tester for FreeRTOS report.
 Provide reference to your source code for ported FreeRTOS interfaces to make it available to OEMs.
 Once the ported code and report are verified by AWS and other device related artifacts (such as device image, data sheet, etc.) have been submitted, the device is listed in the AWS Partner Device Catalog.